unitaryfund/unitary.fund/src/content/blog/2023_qlasskit.md

 ::image[iuftocskxxqn2wbpzcik]

-Then we use our prefered framework and simulator for sampling the result; this is an example using `qiskit` with `aer_simulator`.
+Then we use our preferred framework and simulator for sampling the result; this is an example using `qiskit` with `aer_simulator`.

 ::image[w2ikly26ebyfteracjnt]